ovh/docs/pages/web/microsoft-collaborative-solutions/office_csp1/guide.en-gb.md

 ---
 title: Managing a group of Microsoft 365 OVHcloud licences
 slug: manage-office-365-csp1
-excerpt: Find out how to subscribe to a Microsoft 365 licence and manage it in the OVHcloud Control Panel.
+excerpt: Find out how to subscribe to a Microsoft 365 licence and manage it in the OVHcloud Control Panel
 section: Office
 order: 2
 ---